 Yellow as a Car Color is Only Allowable when used on Four Current Models.
 Here they are and there are no exceptions: First off in our list of four is the Ford Focus ST hot hatch, which you can find a Wichita Ford Dealers, the Volkswagen Beetle, aforementioned Dodge Challenger and heavy campaigning from a legion of Chevy faithful we included the latest Camaro.
 Still, the Camaro will look best in yellow with a couple of black racing stripes.
 But to be honest that’s true with all four of these models barring the Focus ST.

 Never, ever put a Wrap on your Car.
 They usually look Cheap and are the Quickest Way to Owning a Jaguar covered in Leopard Print.
-You Might as Well just cover your paint job with Hello Kitty Stickers: If you have no idea what a car wrap is that is a good thing because we don’t want to spread this horribly distasteful epidemic any further than it has already spread—namely to Justin Bieber’s house.
+You Might as Well just cover your paint job with Hello Kitty Stickers: If you have no idea what a car wrap is that is a good thing because we don’t want to spread this horribly distasteful epidemic any further than it has already spread-namely to Justin Bieber’s house.
 It seems that any ridiculously wealthy individual who is too cheap to commit to a custom paint job can now just have an enormous stylized post-it note placed on their $350,000 supercar so everyone can know that they really want to keep their private lives private.
-A wrap has been and always should be a low calorie sandwich alternative.
+A wrap has been and always should be a low calorie sandwich alternative and Ceramic coating for cars looks so much better and will probably last longer.
 End of story.